I Watch The Same Tracks Over And Over, and I'm Not Ashamed Of It (Autism Self-Regulation)

-Puss in Boots: The Last Wish.
-The fight scenes between Death and Puss.
+I love watching dreamworks movies and animated movies in general.
+Such as Puss in Boots: The Last Wish.
+Especially fight scenes between Death and Puss.

-I loop them 30 to 50 times until my until I feel regulated again.
+I loop them 30 to 50 times until my I feel regulated again.
+(Since I've been in autistic burnout and watching familar and engaging clips has helped me a lot)

 The visual scenes, music, upcoming dialogue.
 I don't have to think about what may come next—nothing could be loud or startling.
 It's something I'm completely familiar with.